-- (8) Subsection (7) shall not apply in relation to a worker who has notified the termination of his employment in writing. - (9) Where the employment of a part-time worker or a migrant worker, who has been in continuous employment with an employer for a period of 12 months or more, has been terminated by the employer for reasons of economic, technological, structural or similar nature affecting the enterprise, the employer shall pay severance allowance to the part-time or migrant worker - - (a) (a) for every period of 12 months, one quarter of a month's remuneration; - (b) (b) for every period less than 12 months, a sum equal to one twelfth of the sum calculated under paragraph (a) multiplied by the number of months during which the worker has been in the continuous employment of the employer. - (10) Where a worker's remuneration is fixed at a rate calculated on work done or includes any sum paid by way of commission in return for services, his remuneration shall, for the purposes of this section, be computed in the manner best calculated to give the rate at which the worker was being remunerated over a period not exceeding 12 months prior to the termination of his agreement.

-- (11) The Court may, where it thinks fit and whether or not a claim to that effect has been made, order an employer to pay interest at a rate not exceeding 12 per cent per annum on the amount of severance allowance payable from the date of the termination of the agreement to the date of payment. - (12) For the purposes of this section, the remuneration which shall be taken into account in calculating the severance allowance shall be the remuneration payable to a worker at the time of the termination of his agreement.
+- (8) - - (9) Where the employment of a part-time worker, a migrant worker or a non-citizen, who has been in continuous employment with an employer for a period of 12 months or more, has been terminated by the employer for reasons of economic, technological, structural or similar nature affecting the enterprise, the employer shall pay severance allowance to the part-time or migrant worker or the non-citizen - (a) for every period of 12 months, one quarter of a month's remuneration; - (b) for any additional period of less than 12 months, a sum equal to one twelfth of the sum calculated under paragraph (a) multiplied by the number of months during which the worker has been in the continuous employment of the employer. - (10) - - (11) The Court may, where it thinks fit and whether or not a claim to that effect has been made, order an employer to pay interest at a rate not exceeding 12 per cent per annum on the amount of severance allowance payable from the date of the termination of the agreement to the date of payment. - (12) For the purposes of this section, a month's remuneration shall be - - (a) the remuneration drawn by the worker for the last complete month of his employment; or - (b) an amount computed in the manner as is best calculated to give the rate per month at which the worker was remunerated over a period of 12 months before the termination of his agreement inclusive of payment for extra work, productivity bonus, attendance bonus, commission in return for services and any other regular payment, whichever is the higher.
+(Amended by Act No. 14 of 2009, Act No. 6 of 2013)